garrandall/popular-music-data/tracks/in-a-broken-dream-python-lee-jackson.md

 On the pad before my eyes
 Paper cries, tellin' lies
 The promises you gave
-From the grave of a broken heart, hmm
+From the grave of a broken heart, hm